firebase/firebase-tools/README.md

 ### Deployment and Local Development

-These commands let you deploy and interact with your Firebase Hosting site.
+These commands let you deploy and interact with your Firebase services.

 Command | Description
 ------- | -----------
 **deploy** | Deploys your Firebase project.
 Relies on `firebase.json` configuration and your local project folder.
-**serve** | Start a local web server with your Firebase Hosting configuration.
+**serve** | Start a local server with your Firebase Hosting configuration and HTTPS-triggered Cloud Functions.
 Relies on `firebase.json`.

 ### Auth Commands